ctmiller/Bridge-Block/README.md

 Wi-Fi was disabled by the script.
 The easiest modification was to simply avoid adding the Thunderbolt Bridge into the list/array of Wired adapters.

+We setup a Launch Daemon to run this script about once a minute to avoid staff inadvertently making a bridge between our internal wired and external wireless networks.

 -CTM